 The best time to take your dog to training classes is when they are a puppy.
 They can start puppy school once they have had their second vaccinations.
 However, training classes can be helpful at any age.

 They can also help to prevent unwanted behaviours developing, such as pulling on the lead when walking or not coming back when called.
 It’s advisable therefore to enrol in dog training classes to prevent problems, rather than waiting until you experience problems.

 An online search will return plenty of results for local dog training.
 So how do you find the best one for you and your dog?

 Anyone can offer their services as a dog trainer.
 This is because it is not regulated as a profession in the UK.
 This can make it difficult for dog owners to find someone who uses the right dog training methods.

 The Animal Behaviour and Training Council (ABTC) has been set up to address this and improve the standards for dog training in the UK.
 All of its member organisations are properly qualified dog trainers and dog behaviourists.
-Find a local dog trainer via one of the following ABTC approved dog training networks:
+Find a local dog trainer via one of the following ABTC accredited dog training networks:

 How to stop bad behaviour in dogs

 If you experience problem behaviours with your dog, such as being aggressive towards other dogs or people, or being aggressive around food, it’s a good idea to seek professional help.
 It may feel like you are dealing with a defiant puppy or unruly dog, but your dog may be feeling anxious around other dogs or people they are not used to.
 A dog behaviourist can identify the cause of the problem and then work with you to solve it.

 Read this story: Training my dog the positive way